-Lockheed Space Operations Company launch of a Space Shuttle Columbia OV-102 Rocket
+Lockheed Space Operations Company was scheduled to launch a Space Shuttle Columbia OV-102 rocket as part of the

 STS-61-C was the twenty-fourth mission of the shuttle program and the seventh of the Space Shuttle Columbia.
 The mission included the second African-American shuttle pilot, future NASA Administrator Charles Bolden, the first Costa Rican born astronaut and the second sitting politican to fly in space: Bill Nelson.

 Space Shuttle Columbia was the first space-rated orbiter in NASA's Space Shuttle fleet.
 It launched for the first time on mission STS-1 on April 12, 1981, the first flight of the Space Shuttle program.
 Over 22 years of service it completed 27 missions before disintegrating during re-entry near the end of its 28th mission, STS-107 on February 1, 2003, resulting in the deaths of all seven crew members.